 You can also use this remedy, as it has proven to be very useful, especially for burn blisters.
-Add some salt to the ice cold water, soak a clean cloth in this water and rest the cloth on the blister.
+Add some salt to the ice-cold water, soak a clean cloth in this water and rest the cloth on the blister.
 It will help the blister to compress and heal.

 Some of the points to be kept in mind for preventing foot blisters are:

-Avoid repetitive movements on one area which can pull up or irritate the skin
+- Avoid repetitive movements in one area which can pull up or irritate the skin